piperhaywood/commonplace-wp-theme/README.md

 `.thumbs` should be used on wrapper elements that contain a series of thumb-like images.
 If you add the class `.thumbs--with-border` to this wrapper, the images will be given a solid grey border.

+`.smallcaps` can be used to set text in small caps.

 `.mocking` can be used for sarcastic or mocking text, the sort of thing might NoRMaLy wRItE LIkE tHiS if you didn’t have this class.

 ## Plugins & Extras